shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Undead Replacement

 At level 15, you use your undead minions as a last resort.
-When you get hit or take damage, you may use your reaction to teleport any square within Cast Range of one of your undead minions and use your Undead Fortitude feature on it.
+When you get hit or take damage, you may use your reaction to teleport to any square within Cast Range of one of your undead minions and use your Undead Fortitude feature on it.

 ## Creature Wrangler